 3. Employers consider a college degree and good grades as a great indication of employment readiness.
 The college degree and good grades signal whether a prospective employee has cultivated the behaviors of consistently attending, putting in sustained effort, and focusing on quality in their work.
 Sylvester Stalone provides a confirming message about college:

 As a result, large company college recruiting is a numbers game.
 Across many colleges, companies will compete for the same higher GPA students in the majors needed to support their business.
 These companies create pools of targeted new hires through internships.
-They understand that some recruits may withdraw from their recruitment process and accept positions at rival companies.
+They understand that some recruits will withdraw from their recruitment process and accept positions at rival companies.

 Attending a college where you can achieve a higher GPA will greatly enhance your prospects of securing a job with a reputable company after graduation.